 While these matters should be not be relied on in other jurisdictions, there are perhaps a few broad lessons that we can draw.
 They include:

-1. Google is not the law or the Model Rules of Professional Conduct – While it is true that use of Google’s Adwords for law firms is conditioned upon acceptance of their Terms & Conditions, this contract is not the law of the land.
+1. Google is not the law or the Model Rules of Professional Conduct – While it is true that use of Google Ads is conditioned upon acceptance of their Terms & Conditions, this contract is not the law of the land.
 Further this contract does not contemplate the heightened ethical responsibilities of an attorney.
 Just because Google allows it does not mean that the process has been vetted.
 However judging from Google’s policies, it appears that it does not monitor the use of personal names.

 2. If it sounds too good to be true, it probably is – Digital marketing, like any other business transaction, is based on trust.
 If the company cannot provide references or explain their process but promises the world, think before you sign a lengthy contract.
 Look for established players in the industry – regardless of their size – when selecting or comparing firms.
 Their practices and pricing can guide you as to what is acceptable and reasonable in the industry, however you should still perform your own due diligence.